Report: Pelicans trade Devonte’ Graham, picks for Spurs’ Josh Richardson - NewsBreak

 Report: Pelicans trade Devonte’ Graham, picks for Spurs’ Josh Richardson

-NEW ORLEANS ( WGNO ) — Moments before Thursday’s NBA Trade Deadline, the New Orleans Pelicans are dealing Devonte’ Graham and four second-round picks to the San Antonio Spurs for guard Josh Richardson.
+NEW ORLEANS ( WGNO ) — Moments before Thursday’s NBA Trade Deadline, reports surfaced that the New Orleans Pelicans are dealing Devonte’ Graham and four second-round picks to the San Antonio Spurs for guard Josh Richardson.

-The trade was first reported by Shams Charania, senior lead NBA insider for The Athletic.
+The trade was first announced by Shams Charania, senior lead NBA insider for The Athletic.

 The salaries for Devonte Graham and Josh Richardson are almost identical.
 But, Graham has two more years left on his contract, at almost $25 million.